 This is the eduVPN/Let's Connect! documentation repository.
 This repository targets administrators and developers.
-It contains information on how to deploy the VPN software, but also (technical) details about the implementation needed to (better) integrate it in existing infrastructure, and how to modify the software for one's own needs.
+It contains information on how to deploy the VPN software on a server, but also (technical) details about the implementation needed to (better) integrate it in existing infrastructure, and how to modify the software for one's own needs.

 For more information see:

-NOTE: if you are an end-user of eduVPN and want to contact someone, please contact email@example.com.
+NOTE: if you are an end-user of eduVPN and want to contact someone, please try to find the contact information of your organization here.
+If you don't know where to go, then simply contact us at email@example.com.

 This is an (incomplete) list of features of the VPN software: